thiwaK/m3u8_downloader/README.md

 ---

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 aPlus Downloader originally developed to download videos hosted in Aplus education platform.
-By using a 9-digit code (xxxx-xxxx), this software able to generate an m3u8 link, which can be used to download the relevant video.
+By using a 9-digit code (xxxx-xxxx), this tool able to generate a m3u8 link, which can be used to download the relevant video.
 By using that link or any other m3u8 link, this tool can save the video stream to local storage.

 ---